 She’s Wearing a Dead Bird on Her Head! by Kathryn Lasky, illustrated by David Catrow

-Socialite Bostonians Harriet Hemmenway and her cousin Minna Hall were so outraged by the new fashion of hats that threatened bird species in Florida that they started a new group to protect birds and wildlife called The Audubon Society. [picture book biography, ages 6-12]
+Socialite Bostonians Harriet Hemmenway and her cousin Minna Hall were so outraged by the new fashion of hats that threatened bird species in Florida that they started a new group to protect birds and wildlife called The Audubon Society. [picture book biography, ages 6 and up]

 Henrietta Leavitt: Born July 4, 1868